JuhaLuukkonen/minimum-viable-product/README.md

 ### `yarn install`

-then add rechart library
+Then install rechart library in the project directory:

 ### `yarn add recharts moment query-string`

-then start program
+And start the program:

 ### `yarn start`